Michael A. Taylor Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.
+- The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in MLB.

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.87).
+- The Guardians' 3.93 team ERA ranks 10th among all league pitching staffs.

-- Guardians pitchers combine to surrender the sixth-fewest home runs in baseball (55 total, one per game).
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (57 total, one per game).

-- Bibee (1-1 with a 2.88 ERA and 34 strikeouts in 34 1/3 innings pitched) makes the start for the Guardians, his seventh of the season.
+- The Guardians will send Civale (1-1) to the mound for his third start of the season.

-- In his most recent appearance on Saturday against the St. Louis Cardinals, the righty tossed six innings, giving up one earned run while surrendering two hits.
+- The right-hander last pitched on Friday, April 7 against the Seattle Mariners, when he went 5 2/3 innings, allowing four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.